lapz1/Rule-of-Thumb/README.md

 # INTERACTIVE

-The backend was programmed in Javascript with NodeJS and Express, for installation follow the next steps.
+The backend was programmed in Javascript with NodeJS and Express, the idea was to create a database to save and preserve data information so I used MongoDB.

+For installation follow the next steps.

   - Download or clone the backend folder.
   - Open the NodeJS console go to source folder and execute the command: npm install